-While being laid off at any age or stage in your career can come as a shock, getting laid off while in your 50s with retirement plans in sight, can completely overhaul your financial plan.
+While being laid off at any age or stage in your career can come as a shock, getting laid off in your 50s, with retirement in sight can completely overhaul your financial plan.

-- Stock Options – Under this involuntary termination, your stock options may become 100% exercisable or vest on your termination date.
+- Stock Options – If you have been laid off, your stock options may become 100% exercisable or vest on your termination date.
 This will of course help with income, but will also increase your taxable income.

-- 401k Loan – 401k loans typically are required to be paid in full upon termination.
+- 401k Loan – 401k loans typically are required to be paid in full upon being laid off.
 If not repaid, then the loan is treated as a distribution which is taxable

 - Health Insurance – Review your health insurance options from your employer.
 COBRA coverage or even employer retiree medical may be an option until you are eligible for Medicare